GeoAdapt: Self-Supervised Test-Time Adaptation in LiDAR Place Recognition Using Geometric Priors: Conclusion

 \section{Conclusion}

-In this paper we address the task of Test-Time Adaptation for LiDAR place recognition, where we adapt a source pre-trained model in a self-supervised manner to improve performance on an unlabelled target environment.
+In this paper we address the task of Test-Time Adaptation for LiDAR place recognition, adapting a source pre-trained model in a self-supervised manner to improve performance on an unlabelled target environment.
 We propose a novel approach \textit{GeoAdapt}, which re-trains the model using robust pseudo-labels generated by an auxiliary classification head.
-We demonstrate that geometric consistency as a prior when generating pseudo-labels results in strong and reliable adaption to target environments underneath even severe domain shifts, and even performs competitively with fully supervised re-training on the target domain.
+We demonstrate that geometric consistency as a prior when generating pseudo-labels results in strong and reliable adaptation to target environments underneath even severe domain shifts, and even performs competitively with fully supervised re-training on the target domain.
 The ability of \textit{GeoAdapt} to outperform supervised re-training highlights several shortcomings in how ground truth is currently generated for place recognition datasets, and raises interesting avenues for future work investigating how geometric consistency can be used as a prior to guide both supervised and self-supervised learning in LiDAR place recognition.
-Other avenues for future work include extending \textit{GeoAdapt} to produce pseudo-labels for metric localisation, as well as addressing the additional challenges posed by self-supervised adaptation in the continual \cite{knights2022incloud} or online \cite{Vodisch2022ContinualSB} settings.
+We believe that this work opens several avenues for future exploration of TTA for localisation tasks.
+These avenues include targeting specific domain shifts induced by factors such as changing sensor or weather effects, investigating how \textit{GeoAdapt} could be used to perform large-scale data annotation for city or larger scale place recognition, extending the work to TTA for 6-DoF metric localisation and addressing the additional challenges posed by self-supervised adaptation in the continual \cite{knights2022incloud} or online \cite{Vodisch2022ContinualSB} settings.